How to Achieve Harmony in the Workplace

 2. What is Polarity Mapping?

-Polarity Mapping is helpful to deal with complex problems in industries and within teams.
-It is an important technique used to solve team differences, especially with opposing factors trying to take a decision when both alternatives are valid.
+Polarity Mapping is helpful in dealing with complex problems in industries and within teams.
+It is an important technique used to solve team differences, especially with opposing factors trying to make a decision when both alternatives are valid.

 While polarity thinking is defined as the way we view problems and polarities, a polarity map is a visual tool, a quadrant, that visually maps down polarity thinking.